kingller/html-skeleton-webpack-plugin/README.md

 ### processHtml
 string or RegExp or function.
 Default value is `/<!--\s*skeleton\s*-->/`.
-`<!-- skeleton -->` in html template will be replaced to skeleton screen code by default.
+`<!-- skeleton -->` in html template will be replaced with skeleton screen code by default.

 ### css